open-contracting-extensions/ocds_amendment_rationale_classifications_extension/README.md

 ### 2025-02-11

-* `+itemClassificationScheme.csv`:
+* Update the `+itemClassificationScheme.csv` codelist:
-  * Update title and source for 'eu-change-corrig-justification'
+  * Fix the Title, Description and Source of 'eu-change-corrig-justification'
   * Add 'eu-modification-justification'